-Eight months ago, I built my first Word Clock, which gained a lot of attention after putting it on the internet.
+Eight months ago, I built my first Word Clock, which garnered a lot of attention after putting it on the internet.
 This was pretty encouraging, so I continued development on an even better version of this clock.
-I think it turned out pretty good, and I call the result ‘ClockSquared’: a Word Clock that can display time in all colours, congratulates you on your birthday, has a special engraved back and then some additional features.
+I think the efforts were succesful, and I call the result ‘ClockSquared’: a Word Clock that displays time in all colours, shows birthday messages, has a special engraved back and then some additional features.
 Each of the LEDs (or letters) in this clock can be controlled indvidually.

 Here’s a quick translation chart to make some sense out of the words.

-This clock displays time in steps of five minutes.
-In most normal situations, I wouldn’t consider it a problem that time is updated less often than on a normal clock.
+This clock displays time in increments of five minutes.
+In most practical situations, I wouldn’t consider it a problem that time is updated less often than on a ‘normal’ clock.

 The clock has three illuminated buttons.
-Using the lower button, time can be set back by five minutes, and the middle button puts it ahead 5 minutes.
-Using the upper button, the color of the letters can be changed.
+The lower button subtracts five minutes whereas the middle button adds five to the current time.
+Using the upper button, the colour of the letters can be changed.
 Additionally, some buttons can be pressed simultaneously to switch between operation modes.

-As mentioned before, one of the better improvements on this clock is the fact that time can be displayed in any color.
-The color is easily changed by pressing the upper button, and keeping it pressed until a nice color comes across.
+As mentioned before, one of the cool improvements on this clock is the fact that time can be displayed in any color.
+The color is easily changed by pressing the upper button, and keeping it pressed until the preferred colour comes across.

 ClockSquared has a special birthday mode that activates on certain pre-programmed dates.
 The text ‘Fijne verjaardag’ (Happy birthday) lights up in a rainbow pattern, as can be seen above.